 WHAT YOU COULD HAVE IN YOUR 401K IF YOU MAX IT OUT GOING FORWARD

 Having $684,000 by age 60 doesn’t sound too shabby to me.
-The numbers don’t take into account any positive rate of return or employer match either.
+The numbers don’t take into account any positive returns or employer match either.
 Given the stock market has provided a historical 6-8% annual return, everyone who maxes out their 401k every year could have well over $1 million by the traditional retirement age if you look at my column on the right.